-Student loan consolidation is the process of taking multiple outstanding loans and reorganizing them into a single loan, sometimes with a longer repayment period and therefore a lower monthly payment.
-If you’re in serious debt and ineligible for student loan forgiveness, consolidation could offer the solution you need.
+When you consolidate, the new loan may feature a longer repayment period and therefore a lower monthly payment.
+If you’re in serious debt and ineligible for student loan forgiveness, consolidation may be a potential solution that’s worth considering.

-- Unsubsidized Federal Stafford Loans.
+- Federal Insured Student Loans.

 - Federal Perkins Loans.